chipster/chipster-openshift/k3s/change-k3s-version.md

 # Change K3s version
 ## Host path volumes

 By default Chipster's storage volumes (PersistenVolumeClaim, PVC) are managed by the K3s.
-If you would uninstall and reinstall K3s, the new installation wouldn't find the data on your old volumes.
+If you uninstalled and reinstalled K3s, the new installation would not find the data on your old volumes.
 When running Chipster on a single node K3s, you may want to keep the data directly on the `hostPath` volumes instead.
-In this case the data is stored in plain directories on the host.
+Then the data is stored in plain directories on the host.
 This allows you to uninstall and reinstall K3s and Chipster without losing the data.

 NOTE!
 There is no easy way to revert some of these changes if something goes wrong.
 Make sure you have working backups before starting!

-## Migration, part 1
+## Prepare for migration

+If you haven't yet installed Chipster, you can skip this step.

 Take copy of the current passwords.
 We will need the database passwords when we later want to connect to current databases.